Megxit: 2022–2023

-2023
+In February 2023, a High Court judge ruled that the second case should be thrown out; however, the decision was later appealed by Harry's legal team.
+In May 2023, Harry attended the coronation of his father alone.
+He lost the legal challenge in May 2023, meaning that he will not be allowed to make private payments for police protection.
+In June 2023, a Freedom of Information request revealed that Harry's legal fight with the Home Office had cost £502,236, with £492,000 covered by the state and the remaining £10,000 covered by Harry.

-In October 2023, Byline Times reported that Charles withdrew £700,000 in funding for Harry and Meghan, forcing them out of the Sandringham Agreement and spurring their pursuit of commercial deals in the US.
+In June 2023, Buckingham Palace confirmed that Harry and Meghan had moved out of Frogmore Cottage.
+In October, Byline Times reported that Charles withdrew £700,000 in funding for Harry and Meghan, forcing them out of the Sandringham Agreement and spurring their pursuit of commercial deals in the US.
 This was reportedly because Harry had named, in a legal letter sent in April 2020, a key aide to Prince William who had allegedly received payments from Dan Wootton, then an executive editor of The Sun newspaper, for stories about Megxit and Archie, in a "cash-for-leaks scandal".
 This reporting corroborated Harry's own account in his memoir Spare, which Wootton had previously denied.

 A letter submitted as evidence to the court in December 2023 showed correspondence between the Queen's private secretary Sir Edward Young and Sir Mark Sedwill, the then Cabinet Secretary, in which Young emphasised that Harry and Meghan's security was of "paramount importance" to the Queen and her family though decisions about the provision of publicly funded security would be left to the British government, the Canadian government and the government of any other host country.
 This went against Harry's narrative that, following their choice to leave the UK, the royal family cut them off.